2020–21 OHL season: United States

 The United States had two players of the OHL on their roster.
 The players were Arthur Kaliyev of the Hamilton Bulldogs and Hunter Skinner of the London Knights.

 Kaliyev scored three goals and eight points in seven games, which placed him in a tie for second on the team scoring list.
 Skinner appeared in one game, earning no points.

 The United States finished in first place in Group B during the preliminary round as they earned nine points.
 In the quarter-finals, the USA defeated Slovakia 5-2.
 In the semi-finals, they defeated Finland by a score of 4-3, advancing to the gold medal game.
 In the final game of the tournament, the United States shutout Canada 2-0 to win the gold medal for the fifth time in the history of the tournament.

 2021 IIHF World U18 Championship

-The 2021 IIHF World U18 Championships was held at the Children's Health StarCenter in Plano, Texas and at the Comerica Center in Frisco, Texas starting on April 26, 2021.
+The 2021 IIHF World U18 Championships was held in the Dallas-Fort Worth metroplex in two venues, the Children's Health StarCenter in Plano and at the Comerica Center in Frisco starting on April 26, 2021.
 The tournament concluded on May 6, 2021.

 Twenty-seven current and former OHL players were on eight rosters in this tournament, including eight on Canada, four on the Czech Republic, three on Germany, three on Slovakia, two on Finland, two on Russia, two on the United States, two on Switzerland and one on Austria.